Mount Smart Stadium: Concerts

 The capacity of the stadium for concerts is roughly 47,000 people.
 This can be expanded to 60,000 when the temporary north and south stands are installed.
-A list of concerts held at the stadium are included in the table below:

 Mount Smart Stadium was the Auckland venue of the Big Day Out music festival until 2012.
 In 2014, Western Springs Stadium served as the venue for the festival in Auckland.
 Among the concerts hosted were Rainbow Warrior Benefit Concert (Greenpeace 1986) featuring multiple artists including Neil Young on acoustic guitar and Jackson Browne, Graham Nash, Topp Twins, Dave Dobbyn and a Split Enz reunion within Mt Smart Stadium.

 An album of Maori artists who came to support the aims of the Mt.
 Smart Stadium project was released in 1981.
 It was called The Mauri Hikitia.
 It reached no 4 on the New Zealand charts.
 It featured Rhonda, Ken Kincaid, Deane Waretini, and the Lightwood family.

+Michael Jackson performed twice at the stadium, on November 9 and 11, 1996 during his HIStory World Tour.
+The combined attendance for both shows was 86,000.
+Destiny’s Child, described by The New Zealand Herald in 2002 as ‘the biggest girl group in the world’, performed in the country for the first time at this venue in May 2002 during their Destiny's Child World Tour, drawing thousands of fans.
+Adele performed three times at the stadium during her Adele Live 2016 World Tour.
+In 4 Days, 130,000 people headed to Mount Smart Stadium to see her perform.
+Taylor Swift brought the Reputation Stadium Tour to the stadium for one night only, on November 9, 2018.
+It was the only New Zealand show on the tour, and sold out with 35,749 attendees.